 Within the first couple of years, some of his features include the Oscar & Golden Globe winning Letters From Iwo Jima (2006), directed by Clint Eastwood, the Sundance feature film Save Me (2007) with Judith Light and he co-produced and appeared in another Sundance feature film Good Dick (2008) starring Jason Ritter.
 He also played alongside Amy Adams in the independent film Moonlight Serenade (2009).
-Jeremy continues to guest star on many television in shows such as Devious Maids, The Mentalist, How I Met Your Mother, Beauty and the Beast, CSI, Bones, Castle, CSI:NY, Desperate Housewives, In Plain Sight, Cold Case, Veronica Mars, Angel and many more, including a slew of commercials.
+Jeremy continues to guest star on many television in shows such as Devious Maids, The Mentalist, How I Met Your Mother, Beauty and the Beast, CSI, Bones, Castle, CSI:NY, Desperate Housewives, In Plain Sight, Cold Case, Veronica Mars, Angel and many more, including a slew of top commercials campaigns.

 Taking the stage is no stranger to Jeremy.
 He has worked with the Broadway cast of The Little Dog Laughed along side Johnny Gilecki and Julie White, whom won the Tony for her role.
 Jeremy was honored with The LA Weekly Award for Best Male Comedy Performance for his role in Block Nine.
-Other theatre credits include A Picture of Dorian Gray, You Can’t Take It With You, Anaconda, Anything, 7 Redneck Cheerleaders, The Sand Storm and the self-produced Scooter Thomas Makes It to the Top of the World and remains as a company member of The Elephant Theatre Company and Improvatorium in Los Angeles.
+Other theatre credits include A Picture of Dorian Gray (Boston Court), You Can’t Take It With You (Anteaus), Anaconda, Anything, 7 Redneck Cheerleaders, The Sand Storm and the self-produced Scooter Thomas Makes It to the Top of the World and remains as a company member of The Elephant Theatre Company and Improvatorium in Los Angeles.
 Philanthropy and giving back is also a passion of Jeremy’s by raising money and doing triathlons and marathons for APLA, Anti-Bullying Campaigns for OneMeaning’s ”Stand-Up for Love” and The Friend Movement’s “The New F Word”, and creating and self-producing FEED THE LOVE, a one night vaudvillian variety benefit show raising money and awareness for the LA Regional Food Bank and the global documentary Every Three Seconds.